Beginning with RHEL Atomic Host 7.2.4 release, two versions of the docker service will be included in the operating system:

 The following table describes the versions of

-docker-latest included in each RHEL Atomic Host (from 7.2.4 and later):
+docker-latest included in each RHEL Atomic Host and available for RHEL Server (from 7.2.4 and later):

 OpenShift compatibility: For information regarding compatible OpenShift component versions, please see this article.